alanng10/Time/Docue/a.md

 Inform has time inf it done time.

+time can be done by exform orn inform.

 Time can be done by exform orn inform.

+TIME can be done by exform orn inform.